Tones

 sixth thanh nặng dot below (ạ) mid level with glottal stop (33ʔ)

-It is easy to see that the name of each tone in Vietnamese carries that same tone.
+Coincidentally (or not), the name of each tone in Vietnamese carries that same tone.

 Vietnamese all tones